shivasiddharth/GassistPi/README.md

 *******************************************************************************************************************************
 **This is implemented in Python2 so your existing Google Assistant may not work.
-So please start by from a fresh copy of latest Raspbian**
+So please start by making a fresh copy of latest Raspbian**
 *******************************************************************************************************************************

 *************************************************